Emmanuel International Canada: Anne of Green Gables

 The EICanada headquarters property in Stouffville, Ontario was one of the filming locations for the 1985 television movie Anne of Green Gables, which was based on the classic novel of the same name by Canadian author Lucy Maud Montgomery.
-The bridge from several key scenes in the film, including Anne's reenactment of the Lady of Shalott and the climactic scene at the end of the film when Anne and Gilbert kiss is located on the southwest side of the EICanada property overlooking the pond.
+The bridge from several key scenes in the film, including Anne's reenactment of the Lady of Shalott and the end of the film when Anne and Gilbert kiss, is located on the southwest side of the EICanada property overlooking the pond.

-The bridge at EICanada was also used as a filming location for the film's sequel in 1987, appropriately titled, Anne of Green Gables: The Sequel.
+The bridge at EICanada was also used as a filming location for the film's sequel in 1987, titled, Anne of Green Gables: The Sequel.
 EICanada hosted a tea party in the spring of 2008 to celebrate the 100th anniversary of the novel and the organization's role in the film.
 The bridge continues to be an interesting attraction for visitors to EICanada and Stouffville.